casangi/casadocs/docs/tasks/task_feather.rst

    ``PYTHONPATH=/home/user/astroviper:/home/user/casa python``

+   The 0.0.18 version of astroviper was used for casa6 development.
+Previous versions will likely not work.
+Later versions of astroviper are expected to work.
+Users who come across issues should please contact the CASA team through normal channels.

    Note that because of an unresolved issue, which may result from the collision beteween CASA and astroviper libraries, feather will launch a subprocess in which to run the astroviper version.
 In general this shouldn't be noticed by